-16. Concerning land use, the Director's analysis states:
+16. Concerning land use, the Director's SEPA analysis states:

-The FEIS included a discussion of land use impacts that were anticipated as a result of height and density changes in the various EIS alternatives but concluded that the change was consistent with the Comprehensive Plan and neighborhood plans and was not a significant unavoidable adverse impact.
-The height, density, and intensity of use authorized by the zoning designations were contemplated in the EIS.
-The FEIS described potential mitigation including rezones of some areas to promote residential uses, tools to encourage retention and expansion of human service agencies and using incentives to encourage landmark preservation.
+The FEIS included a discussion of land use impacts that were anticipated as a result of height and density changes in the various EIS alternatives, but concluded that the change was consistent with the Comprehensive Plan and neighborhood plans and was not a significant unavoidable adverse impact.
+The FEIS described potential mitigation including rezones of some areas to promote residential uses, tools to encourage retention and expansion of human service agencies, and using incentives to encourage landmark preservation.